 Set To Array : [ 'hello', 'how', 'fine', 'good' ]

-The Spread operator syntax was very easy to compare to others.
+The Spread operator syntax was straightforward to compare to others.
 But it creates a shallow copy.
-If our set is nested, avoid using the spread operator.
-But our set is not nested so it’s a very useful approach.
+So if our set is nested, avoid using the spread operator.
+But our set is not nested, so it’s a very useful approach.